Application Health: Developing a Shared View Across Your IT Teams

 True Composite Measures of Application Health

-Application health is viewed by various vendors and pundits as a set of individual metrics to track applications and related infrastructure performance.
+Application health monitoring is viewed by various vendors and pundits as a practice of tracking the inputs and outputs of applications based on individual metrics, logs and traces in order to determine how these applications perform over time.
 As a reaction to previous metrics that focused on infrastructural monitoring and IT support, end user performance is now commonly promoted as the most pertinent yardstick for application health.
 For lines of business owners, this is the most critical factor as to whether user experience is optimized for maximum revenue, productivity and user satisfaction.

 Clearly, application performance management (APM) and IT operational analytics (ITOA) solutions provide critical metrics, albeit at a more diagnostic and transactional level, for gauging application health across the portfolio.
 These include crucial measures of performance degradation, usage, and the true business impact of IT deliverables.